Wigner time delay and related concepts -- Application to transport in coherent conductors: Random matrix approach for quantum dots

-One of the first result within RMT was the calculation of the two point correlation function of the time delay~\cite{LehSavSokSom95}, Eq.~\eqref{eq:LehmanSavinSokolovSommers1995}.
-The analysis the distributions was considered soon after by Fyodorov and Sommers \cite{FyoSom96a,FyoSom97} who derived the marginal law for partial time delays $\widetilde{w}_\Nc^{(\beta)}(\tau)=(1/\Nc)\sum_a\mean{\delta(\tau-\tilde{\tau}_a)}$ in the unitary class ($\beta=2$), Eq.~\eqref{eq:MarginalLawTau}.~\footnote{ Note that a similar route was followed in Ref.~\cite{SebZycZak96}, however the result of the reference is partly incorrect as explained in \cite{FyoSom97}. }
+One of the first result within RMT was the calculation of the two point correlation function of the Wigner time delay~\cite{LehSavSokSom95} given below, Eq.~\eqref{eq:LehmanSavinSokolovSommers1995}.
+As we have seen in the previous section, one can introduce several time scales, characterised by their distributions~: \begin{itemize} \item The marginal law for partial time delays

+which was the first to be considered by Fyodorov and Sommers \cite{FyoSom96,FyoSom97} in the unitary class ($\beta=2$), Eq.~\eqref{eq:MarginalLawTau}.~\footnote{ Note that a similar route was followed in Ref.~\cite{SebZycZak96}, however the result of the reference is partly incorrect as explained in \cite{FyoSom97}. } \item We also review the known results for the marginal law for the proper times